Compatibility degree of cluster complexes: Introduction

 Second, the compatibility degree has the \emph{compatibility property} (Theorem \ref{fcompatibilityproperty}), that is, for any cluster variables $x$ and $x'$, there is a simplex which contains both $x$ and $x'$ if and only if the compatibility degree of $x$ and $x'$ is $0$.
-This property implies that $f$-vectors determine the form of a cluster complex.
+This property implies that the $f$-vectors determine the cluster complex.

 In this paper, we also discuss the \emph{exchangeability property}.
-In classical cases, there exists a subset $X$ of almost positive roots such that $X\cup{\alpha}$ and $X\cup{\beta}$ are both maximal simplexes of a generalized associahedra if and only if $(\alpha\parallel\beta)_{\rm{cl}}=(\beta\parallel\alpha)_{\rm{cl}}=1$.
-We prove ``only if" part for the cluster complex case (Theorem \ref{f-exchangeability1}).
-However, ``if" part is still open (Conjecture \ref{f-exchangeability2}).
+In classical cases, it is known that for distinct positive roots $\alpha$ and $\beta$, there exists a subset $X$ of almost positive roots such that $X\cup{\alpha}$ and $X\cup{\beta}$ are both maximal simplexes of a generalized associahedron if and only if $(\alpha\parallel\beta)_{\rm{cl}}=(\beta\parallel\alpha)_{\rm{cl}}=1$ (\cites{cfz,fzii}).
+We consider whether the compatibility degree satisfies an analogy of this property.
+We prove the ``only if" part for the general cluster complex case (Theorem \ref{f-exchangeability1}).
+However, the ``if" part is still open (Conjecture \ref{f-exchangeability2}).
 We solve this problem partially by a description of $F$-matrices of cluster algebras of rank 2 (Theorem \ref{f-exchangeability2rank2}) and by using 2-Calabi-Yau categorification (Theorems \ref{t:conj-acyclic}, \ref{t:conj-weighted projective}, and Corollary \ref{c:conj-marked surface}).
-We remark that the exchangeability property for $d$-compatibility degree is not true in general ({\it cf.} Section \ref{ss:counterexam}).
+We remark that the exchangeability property for $d$-compatibility degree is not true in general (cf. Section \ref{ss:counterexam}).

 The structure of this paper is as follows: